-Back in the spring of 2011 I went on school exchange to Benavente, Spain.
+Semana Santa is an old catholic tradition in Spain, which many still celebrate to this day.
+All the way back in the spring of 2011, I went on school exchange to Benavente, Spain.
 It was Easter while we were visiting and my guest family took me to see one of the processions in town.
-It was definitely different from the processions I had seen in the Netherlands when I was younger, so I was very intrigued at the time.
-I did some research, and here are some interesting facts about Semana Santa:
+This procession was definitely different from the ones I had experienced in the Netherlands.
+I was very intrigued at the time, and decided to find out more.
+I did my research, and here are 5 interesting facts about Semana Santa.

-1. Semana Santa, which translates into “Holy Week”, is the Spanish Catholic tradition of commemorating the Passion of Christ, taking place the week directly before Easter.
+Semana Santa, which translates into “Holy Week”, is the Spanish Catholic tradition of commemorating the Passion of Christ, taking place the week directly before Easter.
+The Passion of Christ tells the story of Jesus’ final period in life.

-2. During Holy Week processions, like the one shown in the photos above, an eleborate float (Paso) will be carried along, adorned with statues of Jesus,Virgin Mary, or other saints.
+During Holy Week processions, like the one shown in the photos above, an eleborate float (Paso) will be carried along.
+The paso usually features statues of Jesus,Virgin Mary, or other important Catholic saints.
 These pasos are still physically carried and some can weigh over a 1000 kilograms!

-4. Torrija is a type of dessert, traditionally enjoyed during Semana Santa.
-It’s made from a slice of bread, dipped in egg and fried in a pan.
+Torrija is a type of dessert, traditionally enjoyed during Semana Santa.
+The Torrija’s main ingredient is a slice of bread.
+To complete the recipe, you dip the bread in an egg and fry it in a pan.
 Afterwards, the bread is soaked in milk or wine with honey and spices.
 Some say it’s pretty similar to French toast, which makes me want to try it even more.